Ultimate 7-Day Sri Lanka Itinerary for Indians: Visa-Free Travel Guide for 2026

 Once you arrive in Ella, you’ll find a small, laid-back town surrounded by green hills and tea estates.
 Spend the evening relaxing in a cafe or enjoying sunset views over the mountains.

-Reserve train seats at least 2–4 weeks in advance, especially during peak travel seasons.
+Pro Tip: Reserve train seats at least 2–4 weeks in advance, especially during peak travel seasons.

 Day 5: Explore the Nature of Ella